laridae-migrations/laridae/README.md

 `Laridae` requires a migration file, which contains the instructions for the schema migration.
 The migration file **must** be a `.json` file, written in JSON formatting.
 The location of this file does not matter, as long as the location is supplied to `Laridae` at the time of execution.

+All migration files are required to have a migration name, as specified in the `name` key.
+Migration in a database with a duplicated name with another already executed

 ### Migration files syntax:

 #### Add a new column
 ```
 {
+  "name": "mmddyyy_migration_name",
   "operation": "add_column",
   "info": {
     "schema": "schema_name",